ethjs/ethjs-util/README.md

 <br />

-A simple set of Ethereum JS utilities such as `toBuffer`.
+A simple set of Ethereum JS utilities such as `toBuffer` and `isHexPrefixed`.

 ## Install